CV GIANCARLODINARDO.6@GMAIL.COM

 LAUNCH P1 P2 P3 NOISE / VOLUME INTENT SIGNAL

-Three buyer personas ranked by appointment urgency
+Three buyer situations ranked by appointment urgency

 01

-Define the buyer situations before launch
+Map buyer situations by urgency before launch

 02